 The idea is to map out OPA (Other People’s Audiences) that you want to reach and then work towards securing publicity with them.
 By estimating reach and conversion rates, you can work backwards from the actual results you need in a simple spreadsheet like this (available for download over at Noah Kagan’s blog):

-In this example, you ensure 104,225 users!
+In this example, you ensure 104,225 users.
 The trick is, of course, to work hard towards ensuring confirmation of publicity before the fact (which isn’t easy).

-However, this will be a preferred approach if you’re serious about making a massive PR splash for your startup launch or some other special occasion.
+However, this will be preferred if you’re serious about making a massive PR splash for your startup launch or some other special occasion.
 I recommend not doing these types of campaigns too often — they require lots of resources, and if you don’t have a solid pitch, it will be super tricky, no matter how many resources you pour into it.

-But quant-based PR for startups in a campaign-type format like described here is a powerful addition to your baseline Content Themes activities, maybe once or twice a year, depending on your startup’s pipeline.
+But quant-based PR for startups in a campaign-type format like described here is a powerful addition to your baseline content themes activities, maybe once or twice a year, depending on your startup’s pipeline.

 |Think of Coca-Cola’s Enjoy, McDonald’s I’m loving it, or Nike’s Just do it.
 These brands have made their Surround PR Message into a slogan (which you don’t have to), but the important thing here is that they, too, try to be consistent around their one thing.|